-Revenue increased during Q3 2020 and Q4 2020 as the power sector demand for gas increased to compensate for a reduction in the availability of hydropower.
+Revenue increased during Q4 2020 as demand for gas in the power sector increased to compensate for a reduction in the availability of hydropower.
 Revenue decreased during Q1 2021 as a result of decreased deliveries to TANESCO and TPDC due to increased availability of hydropower with the onset of the seasonal rains resulting in a decrease in demand for gas power generation.
 Revenue increased during Q2 2021 as a result of increased sales to the industrial sector and lower TPDC share of revenue as an outcome of increased capital expenditures and higher Cost Gas revenue recoveries by the Company.
 Revenue increased during Q3 2021 as a result of increased sales to the power sector which was partially offset by increased TPDC share of revenue as an outcome of reduced capital expenditures and lower Cost Gas revenue recoveries by the Company.
 Revenue increased during Q4 2021 as a result of increased sales to the industrial sector.
 Revenue increased in Q1 2022 as a result of increased sales to the power sector and decreased TPDC share of revenue as a result of increased capital expenditures.
+Revenue increased in Q2 2022 as a result of increased sales to the power sector.

-Net income attributable to shareholders was affected by several factors, other than changes in revenue, including:
+Net income attributable to shareholders was affected by several factors, other than changes in revenue:

-- the decrease in Q3 2020 was primarily a result of a loss allowance of \$5.3 million in respect of the disputed 2008-10 output VAT case with the TRA; - the increase in Q4 2020 was partially due to the collection of \$3.5 million of TANESCO long-term arrears resulting in an increase in the reversal of loss allowances; - the decrease in Q1 2021 and Q2 2021 was a result of a lower collection of TANESCO arrears as compared to Q4 2020; - the increase in Q3 2021 was a result of lower general and administrative expenses and lower indirect tax as compared to Q2 2021; and - the decrease in Q4 2021 was a result of higher general and administrative expenses and higher loss allowance for receivables compared to Q3 2021; - · the increase in Q1 2022 was a result of recording loss allowance for receivables in the previous quarter.
+- the increase in Q4 2020 was partially due to the collection of \$3.5 million of TANESCO long-term arrears resulting in an increase in the reversal of loss allowances; - the decrease in Q1 2021 and Q2 2021 was a result of a lower collection of TANESCO arrears as compared to Q4 2020; - · the increase in Q3 2021 was a result of lower general and administrative expenses and lower indirect tax as compared to Q2 2021; - the decrease in Q4 2021 was a result of higher general and administrative expenses and higher loss allowance for receivables compared to Q3 2021; and - the increase in Q1 2022 was a result of recording loss allowance for receivables in Q4 2021; - the decrease in Q2 2022 was a result of increased current tax primarily as an outcome of increased revenue.

 In addition to the factors impacting net income attributable to shareholders, net cash flows from operating activities were primarily affected by the timing and amount of payments received from TANESCO.
-The decrease in Q3 2020 resulted from a combination of decreased collections from TANESCO compared to prior periods and a \$5.3 million payment to the TRA.
-Correspondingly, the increase in Q4 2020 resulted from higher collections from TANESCO compared to the previous quarter.
+The increase in Q4 2020 resulted from higher collections from TANESCO compared to the previous quarter.
 The decrease in Q1 2021 and consequent increases in Q2, Q3 and Q4 2021 were mainly a result of the annual 2020 current liability associated with APT paid in Q1 2021.
 The decrease in Q1 2022 was primarily a result of the payment of the annual 2021 current APT liability.
+Correspondingly, the increase in Q2 2022 was a result of the payment of the current APT liability in the previous quarter and changes in non-cash working capital.

-Capital expenditures in Q2 2020 primarily relate to the refrigeration project and flowline decoupling and construction work.
 Capital expenditures in Q3 2020 and Q4 2020 mainly relate to the installation of compression.
 Capital expenditures in Q1 2021 were mainly related to well workover planning and design.
 Capital expenditures in Q2 2021 mainly relate to the installation of compression.
-Capital expenditures in Q3 and Q4 2021 and Q1 2022 were mainly related to the well workover program.
+Capital expenditures in Q3 and Q4 2021 and Q1 and Q2 2022 were mainly related to the well workover program.